stambus/ibm_meme_app/README.md

 ### Installation
 Download the app solution to local drive.
-Locate it command line, and run.
+Locate it in command line, and run following code line

 `npm start app`